10 Halloween Destinations: Fun, Cheap and Scary

-The origins of Halloween (Oct.
-31) may go back thousands of years to Celtic pagan celebrations but most historians date its roots to a Christian observance honoring saints on Nov.
+Halloween destinations aren't just fun, they can be memorable reminders of historic times.
+Some believe the origin of Halloween (Oct.
+31) goes back thousands of years to Celtic pagan celebrations but most historians date its roots to a Christian observance honoring saints on Nov.
 1. The night before: All Hallows Eve.

 Halloween today is a global phenomenon and big business; in 2015, an estimated $7 billion was spent on the holiday in the U.S. alone.